fakundo/react-axios-hoc/README.md

 #### HOC creator params

-- `mapActionsToProps` - Function or object that defines actions.
-If it's function then component props will be passed to it as argument.
+- `mapActionsToProps = { ... }` - function or object that defines actions.
+If it's a function then component props will be passed to it.
-- `options` - default: `{ abortPendingOnUnmount: true }`
+- `options = { abortPendingOnUnmount: true }`

 #### Structure of action object